For the last two decades, the conflict in Afghanistan has made headline news around the world.

 In December of the same year, the UN established the International Security Assistance Force (ISAF).

-In 2003 the Taliban fought back and in August NATO took the lead on military operations.
+In 2003 the Taliban fought back and in August that year, NATO took the lead on military operations.

 Afghanistan became a priority for all NATO member and partner nations, and 130,000 troops from 50 NATO and partner nations were deployed in the country.